VOC Sensor SGP40

 Good air quality in our living and working environments is becoming increasingly important because most people nowadays spend 90% of their time indoors.
 VOCs are one of the main contributors to bad air quality, and awareness of them among individuals and governments has been increasing.
 Modern building materials and methods result in better insulation, and thus improved energy efficiency, but they also limit air exchange with the outside world and hence lead to higher VOC concentrations indoors.
 Exposure to high and/or hazardous levels of VOCs can be avoided by appropriate ventilation or by identifying and eliminating the pollution source.
 Sensirion’s SGP40 is a broad-band VOC sensor which reliably detects high-VOC events.
 When built into an air quality monitor, it allows users to identify the sources of such events and take appropriate action.
 Integrated into smart air treatment devices, it enables automatic, demand-controlled operation.

-Sensirion’s powerful VOC Algorithm analyzes VOC events detected by the SGP40 sensor and maps them to a VOC Index.
+Sensirion’s powerful VOC Algorithm (part of the SGP40 VOC Index driver package) analyzes VOC events detected by the SGP40 sensor and maps them to a VOC Index.
 This VOC Index provides a practical quantification of VOC events relative to each individual sensor’s typical indoor environment.
 In this way, it behaves similarly to the human nose, which is highly susceptible to changes in odor, but it also detects VOC events that are not perceived by humans.
 The VOC Index indicates to what extent the indoor air quality has deteriorated or improved compared to the sensor’s typical VOC environment.
 This information can be used, e.g., for gradually controlling the fan of an air treatment device or to provide users with feedback on their daily activity profile.

 Unique performance thanks to MOXSens® technology